Q-CHOP: Quantum constrained Hamiltonian optimization: Introduction

 In this work, we extend the idea of adiabatic mixing within the feasible subspace \cite{farhi2014quantum, wu2020quantum, yu2021quantum} to a general framework that is applicable to a broad class of constrained optimization problems.
 We refer to our algorithm as quantum constrained Hamiltonian optimization (Q-CHOP).
 A key insight for Q-CHOP is that whereas finding the best feasible state of a constrained optimization problem is difficult, finding the worst feasible state is often easy.
-The basic idea of Q-CHOP is then to use the objective function of the optimization problem to construct an adiabatic path from the worst feasible state to the best feasible state, while enforcing a Hamiltonian constraint at all times to restrict dynamics to the feasible subspace.
+The basic idea of Q-CHOP is then to use the objective function of the optimization problem to construct an adiabatic path from the worst feasible state (an easy-to-prepare classical bitstring) to the best feasible state, while enforcing a Hamiltonian constraint at all times to restrict dynamics to the feasible subspace.
 We also discuss a relaxation of the requirement to identify and prepare a worst feasible state.
-In total, Q-CHOP has two free parameters: (a) a total runtime, which appears in any adiabatic algorithm, and (b) a scalar that is directly analogous to a penalty factor that enforces constraints in the standard, penalty-based approach to constraint optimization, although Q-CHOP provides clear guidelines for the choice of penalty factor.
-We provide strong numerical evidence that Q-CHOP outperforms the standard adiabatic approach of enforcing constraints by adding a penalty term to the objective function on a variety of textbook and industrial constrained optimization problems.
+In total, Q-CHOP has two free parameters: (a) a total runtime, which is common to all adiabatic algorithms, and (b) a scalar that is analogous to the penalty factor used in standard approaches to constrained optimization.
+Unlike the standard approaches, however, Q-CHOP provides clear guidelines for selecting this penalty factor.
+While these free parameters do not allow Q-CHOP to solve \emph{arbitrary} constrained optimization problems, most notably those whose feasible subspace is loosely connected---or disconnected entirely---by the mixer that Q-CHOP constructs out of the objective Hamiltonian, we provide strong numerical evidence that Q-CHOP outperforms the standard adiabatic algorithm for a variety of textbook and industrial constrained optimization problems.

+The remainder of this paper is structured as follows.
+We briefly review constrained optimization and the standard adiabatic algorithm in Section \ref{sec:background}.
+We present an overview of the general strategy for Q-CHOP in Section \ref{sec:general_strategy}, and discuss the simple case of an \textit{odd} objective function and initialization to the worst feasible state in Section \ref{sec:odd}.
+We then generalize the strategy in Section \ref{sec:odd} to arbitary objective functions and initialization to arbitrary feasible states in Section \ref{sec:relaxation}, and discuss the treatment of inequality constraints in Section \ref{sec:inequality}.
+We provide numerical benchmarking of Q-CHOP on a variety of optimization problems in Section \ref{sec:numerics}, notably including both odd and non-odd objective functions, as well as both equality and inequality constraints.
+We leave the investigation of Q-CHOP with arbitrary-feasible-state initialization to future work.
+Finally, we discuss conclusions and future directions in Section \ref{sec:discussion}.